-A review of the Ascent corporate structure is currently being reviewed in light of the future potential financial challenges as forecast in the latest Ascent business plan.
+The Ascent corporate structure is currently being reviewed in light of the future potential financial challenges as forecast in the latest Ascent business plan.
 Whilst there are no short term issues of going concern, there are potential long-term challenges - particularly the ability of Ascent to repay its debts in the long term which need to be addressed.